 In the 1800’s, the deepwater Rondout Creek, at the mouth of the Hudson River, was (and is) a protected hurricane hole like no other.
 Not quite halfway between New York City and Albany on the formidable Hudson, Rondout bustled with barges, laden with tons of black coal, that had been loaded 108 miles up the D&H Canal in Honesdale PA.

 You can’t miss this small but info-packed museum, identified by the big 1898 Mathilda Tugboat on dry dock out front.
 It provides easy to digest nautical snippets of the Hudson River in general and Kingston – then called Rondout – in particular.
 Start your self-guided tour with an historic 100-year-old small-scale model of Henry Hudson’s 1609 ship, the Half Moon before moving on to the meat of the museum in the East Gallery.

-The Hudson River Day Line ran from 1860-1971 out of Manhattan, transporting millions of people (as a kid, I was one) up and down the river.
-For just a few dollars, you could motor up the Hudson – most likely to Bear Mountain State Park, a popular stop – and dine in the ship’s restaurant surrounded by nice artwork, while listening to live music and enjoying ever changing views.
+The Hudson River Day Line ran from 1860-1971 out of Manhattan, transporting millions of people up and down the river.
+For just a few dollars, you could motor up the Hudson – most likely to Bear Mountain State Park, a popular stop.
+Passengers dined in the ship’s restaurant surrounded by nice artwork, while listening to live music and enjoying ever changing views.
 It was a true respite from the heat and din of the city.